troyhill/fireHydro/docs/README.md

 ## fireHydro usage

-fireHydro can be used to create shapefiles and/or images providing an integrative measure of fire risk in Big Cypress National Preserve and Everglades National Park.
+A simple fireHydro usage example is below.
+This code generates maps of water levels and fire spread risk using the most recent EDEN water level data.

 ```
 library(fireHydro)